open-tale/open-tale.github.io/_docs/05-skills.md

 * The damage on each victim is equal to the SP minus its Defense.
 Damage amounts below 1 have no effect.

-* The character receives a Frenzy mark of level SP, which lasts until the beginning of its next turn.
+* The caster receives a Frenzy mark of level SP, which lasts until the beginning of its next turn.

 * A character with a Frenzy mark loses one point of Defense, Willpower and Toughness.